oliviaslee/datax_honda/README.md

 <b>clustering_model.ipynb</b>
 * In efforts to maximize profit, a clustering model was developed to minimize distance travelled by individual vehicles.
 * A K-Means clustering was performed on the Medical Dataset, and the best k was chosen via the Elbow Method.
 Then, the position of the vehicles were plotted using their longitude and latitude locations.
 A map was also used to visualize where most of the pick-up and drop-off locations were.
+* After careful implementation, we decided that it would be difficult for the K-Means clustering algorithm to take into account other contraints such as time.
+Thus, we decided to stick with the continuing development of the custom model mentioned above.